bamert/stm32_speech_commands/README.md

-# STM32 Keyword Spotting
+## Efficient Keyword Spotting for Embedded Systems

-The code in this repo demonstrates keyword spotting ("yes", "off", "on", "up", "right", ..) with very limited compute on STM32L4 microcontrollers based on the speech commands dataset ( [paper](https://arxiv.org/abs/1804.03209) ).
-The model recognizes 35 different [keywords](model_training/dataset.py) and runs at 4+ inferences per second on the target STM32L4 device.
-Contrary to other approaches for this dataset, the model in this implementation does not aim to be as accurate as possible.
-Instead, we want to keep inference time low given the constrained embedded environment, while still achieving reasonable accuracy.
+# Overview
+This repository demonstrates an efficient keyword spotting system tailored for STM32L4 microcontrollers, balancing accuracy and speed for real-time audio processing in embedded systems.
+Deployed on an STM32L4 running at 80Mhz, achieves an inference latency of 190ms, suitable for continuous monitoring applications.

-For reference, the model can be run and tested in the browser [here](https://www.nikbamert.com/browser_demo_inference.html).
+**Demo** For reference, the model can be tested in the browser [here](https://www.nikbamert.com/browser_demo_inference.html).

+# Key Features
+- Optimized for Embedded Systems: Designed for real-time performance on STM32L4 microcontrollers.
+- Resource-Efficient: Achieves high efficiency with limited computational resources.
+- Model Design: Utilizes a modified M5 model, processing raw waveforms for enhanced responsiveness.
+- Live Demo: Experience the model in action via our browser demo.

-# Repo structure
+# Repository Structure
-- `model_training` Pytorch Lightning training code.
+- `model_training`: Contains Pytorch Lightning training code.
-- `browser_inference` Demo inference code for the browser.
-Also served [here](https://www.nikbamert.com/browser_demo_inference.html)
+- `browser_inference`: Includes browser-based demo inference code.
+Try it here.
-- `stm32_inference` STM32 inference engine with firmware image for [B-L475-IOT01A](https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html) board by ST.
+- `stm32_inference`: Features STM32-specific inference engine with firmware for B-L475-IOT01A board.

-# Model specifics
+# Model Specifications
-The model is a modified version of the [M5](https://arxiv.org/abs/1610.00087) model by Dai et al. and operates directly on the raw waveform rather than using a spectrogram / MFC features.
+- Dataset: Recognizes 35 keywords from the speech commands dataset.
+- Inference Time: Approximately 190ms at 80Mhz.
+- Memory Usage: Consumes about 60Kb RAM.

-# Inference engine
+# Getting Started
-One forward pass on the STM32L4 takes about 180ms at 80Mhz.
-Ram usage is around 60Kb.
-The inference engine for both browser and stm32 record audio at 8kHz and run inference on overlapping 1sec samples about every 250ms.
+- The python requirements are managed with `poetry`.
+They are installed with `cd model_training && poetry install`.
+- The stm32 code requires the arm gcc: `arm-none-eabi-gcc`.
+Build the code with `cd stm32_inference && make`.
+    - A firmware binary is available at `stm32_inference/build/speechmodel_code.bin`.
+- Includes a no-frills browser inference engine in `browser_inference/browser_demo_inference.html`